I Inherited a House and Want to Sell It: Follow These 10 Steps

 “Ninety percent of the time when I arrive at an inherited house, the family has already taken items that were personal to them, and now they don’t know what to do with the rest of it,” Harmel shares.

 Create a decluttering plan with other heirs and family members to tackle the job over a couple of weekends.
-You can hire a professional estate sale company to manage and promote an estate sale or attempt to sell items individually with a garage sale and use of online platforms, such as Facebook Marketplace, Craigslist, and OfferUp.
+You can hire a professional estate sale company to manage and promote an estate sale, or attempt to sell items individually through a garage sale or through online platforms, such as Facebook Marketplace, Craigslist, and OfferUp.

 Though decluttering a deceased loved one’s home is a difficult task, it’s essential for securing a swift and successful sale and a higher price.
 According to top real estate agents surveyed by HomeLight, decluttering can add approximately $8,000 to a home’s value.